unixwzrd/venvutil/docs/genmd.md

   - **Description:** Used to generate a visual representation of the project's directory structure.
   - **Location:** Included in this repository.
   - **Repository:** [https://github.com/unixwzrd/venvutil](https://github.com/unixwzrd/venvutil)
+  - Requires the Rich Python library to be installed.

 - **Other Utilities:**
   - Ensure that all required utilities used within the script are installed and accessible in your system's PATH.